genophenoenvo/terraref-datasets/README.md

 # terraref-datasets

+This repository contains code used for data cleaning and small, derived datasets for the NSF-funded [GenoPhenoEnvo](https://genophenoenvo.github.io/) project.
+This repo supports one of our goals to provide open data and reproducible source code in order to follow FAIR(https://www.go-fair.org/fair-principles/) data principles and contribute to open science.

+#### Instructions for running CyVerse VICE Data Cleaning Apps

 For **GenoPhenoEnvo** collaborators: if you already have a [CyVerse](https://cyverse.org/) account, please follow these instructions to access the **reproducible data cleaning apps** for MAC Sorghum Seasons 4 and 6 and Kansas Sorghum Experiments.
 These apps and associated input data have not yet been made public.
-If you do not have app access, please make sure that you have a CyVerse account and send me your username via Slack or [e-mail](mailto:ejcain@arizona.edu).
+If you do not have app access, please make sure that you have a CyVerse account and send your username via Slack or [e-mail](mailto:ejcain@arizona.edu).

-#### Instructions for running CyVerse VICE Data Cleaning Apps

 - Log into [CyVerse](https://cyverse.org/) and launch the `Discovery Environment`
 - Click the `Apps` button on the left